aspiers/vc-osc/README.md

         M-x customize-variable vc-handled-backends

-and add `osc` to the list of backends.
+and add `osc` to the list of backends, or achieve the same in elisp by adding this to your `.emacs`:

+        (add-to-list 'vc-handled-backends 'osc 'append)

 ## Support / development / feedback